 Set on the north east coast of Wales, Pili Pala showcases both its beauty and the faded memories of past glory: a breathtaking backdrop to a heart wrenching drama.

-This screening will be followed by a Q&A with Nora Ostler Spiteri (Producer), Tic Ashfield (Composer), Phil Rowlands (Writer), Claire Winyard (Director) and Rhys Ap Trefor (Actor) in conversation with Roger Williams (Bang).
+This screening will be followed by a Q&A with Nora Ostler Spiteri (Producer), Tic Ashfield (Composer), Phil Rowlands (Writer), Claire Winyard (Director), Rhys Ap Trefor (Actor) and Dr Bryan Beattie (Consultant Obstetrician) in conversation with Roger Williams (Bang).

-To book a members' ticket please email Ella Maxwell
+To book a members' ticket please email Emma Howell

 Public tickets are free and can be booked through Chapter Arts Centre.